glennhenry/cs-notes/docs/internet-and-web/02-css/css.md

 }
 ```

 This image below shows how style is applied using class selectors.
-We specify the class name and put a dot behind it `.<class name>`
+We specify the class name and put a dot behind it `.<class name>`.

 ![Applying style to CSS class selector](./css-example.png)
 Source : https://web.dev/learn/css/selectors/